Champhung: Population

 According to the 2011 census, Champhung has 152 households with a total of 782 people of whom 408 are male and 374 are female.
 Of the total population, 88 were aged 0–6 years.
 The average sex ratio of the village is 917 females to 1,000 males, lower than the state average of 985.
 The literacy rate of the village stands at 81.12%, higher than the state average of 76.94%.
 The male literacy rate was 82.42% while the female literacy rate was 79.70%.

 People and occupation

 Agriculture is the main occupation of the population.
 The main crops grown in the village are rice, corn, and pulses of many varieties.
 Champhung is well known in the Ukhrul district for its Potato, Mango, Guava, and Chili cultivation.
 Most of the inhabitants are Christians.

 Champhung Ramhon village was declared a model village in Ukhrul district, Manipur, under the SAGY Scheme in 2021.

-It is a small village that values democracy.
-That is evidently clear from its diverse organizations within the village.
-It has its own customary constitution under Tangkhul Naga Long for their village functioning.